civetweb/civetweb/docs/UserManual.md

 configuration option might be removed and automatically set to `yes` if a timeout > 0 is set.

+### enable\_webdav `no`
+Set this configuration option to `yes` to handle WebDAV specific HTTP methods:
+PROPFIND, PROPPATCH, LOCK, UNLOCK, MOVE, COPY.
+These methods are not allowed if the configuration option is set to `no`.

 ### enable\_websocket\_ping\_pong `no`
 If this configuration value is set to `yes`, the server will send a websocket PING message to a websocket client, once the timeout set by